OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 <details><summary>LibOMP (Apple Silicon only)</summary>

 Apple Silicon does not ship `libomp` by default.
-You will need to install it manually for some features of the ML toolkit to work.
+It will need to be installed manually for some features of the ML toolkit to work.
 The `libomp` library can be installed from [homebrew](https://brew.sh/).

-Check if you have homebrew installed by running the following command:
+Check if Homebrew is installed by running the following command:

 ```shell
 brew --version
 ```

-If you do not have homebrew installed, install it by running:
+If Homebrew is not installed, install it by running:

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"